-CRPS, abbreviated as Complex Regional Pain Syndrome, is a disorder causing certain clinical conditions, chronic pain being the primary one.
+CRPS, abbreviated as Complex Regional Pain Syndrome, is a chronic syndrome.
+This disorder causes certain clinical conditions, chronic pain being the primary one.
 This form of chronic pain typically affects the arms and legs and is of two types – Type I CRPS and Type II CRPS.
 Type I CRPS occurs due to trauma, while Type II CRPS is caused by nerve injury in the limbs, stroke, surgery, and sometimes even heart attack.

 MRI is an imaging test that can help detect any changes in tissues of the limbs that CRPS could cause.

 CRPS causes loss of minerals from the bones of the affected limbs.
 X-rays, a diagnostic test, can help detect bone mineral losses.

 CRPS or RSD can be treated if diagnosed early in the first six months to a maximum of 2 years.
 Padda Institute center for interventional pain management offers long-term relief procedures for Complex Regional Pain Syndrome Treatment.

 There is a limited application for surgical sympathectomy procedures (removing part of the chain of sympathetic ganglia on the side of the spine) in treating RSD.
 There are dedicated treatments for crps in foot.
 The treatment options include sympathetic blocks with regional anesthetic techniques, radiofrequency thermoneurolysis, or neuromodulation with spinal cord or peripheral nerve stimulation.